 A Little More Spice in Your Diet

-While you should first consult your doctor in the event of any abnormalities to your health, these spices may help in the nutritional supplementation of a healthy immune system.
+While you should first consult your doctor in the event of any abnormalities to your health, these immunity-boosting spices may help bolster a healthy immune system and prep your body for a higher immune response while fighting off infections.
 If you haven’t already, maybe it’s time to spice up your life.